waldronmatt/lit-override/README.md

 For situations where components are lazy-loaded, the solution above won't be enough.
 In `stylesheet-interface.ts` and `markup-interface.ts`, we use `whenDefined` to inject custom styles and markup only when elements become registered.

-In situations where we slot in a component with custom markup and styles from the light DOM using the `template` element, the native `slotchange` event will guarantee us access to the child component being slotted in.
+In situations where we slot in a component with custom styles and markup from the light DOM using the `template` element, the native `slotchange` event will guarantee us access to the child component being slotted in.
 We can avoid race conditions and also do away with the `emitConnectedCallback` event in this situation.

 ## Limitations

 - This project assumes you are overriding styles and markup on initial load via `connectedCallback`.
 Additional work would need to be done to support overriding if state changes (for example, if you decide to inject styles and markup at a later point in the component's/app's lifecycle or after an action).

-- Another possible approach to this could be to leverage [Lit Context](https://lit.dev/docs/data/context/) to make available the point in which the component is ready to accept custom markup and styles.
+- Another possible approach to this could be to leverage [Lit Context](https://lit.dev/docs/data/context/) to make available the point in which the component is ready to accept custom styles and markup.

 - As described in more detail below, this project uses Lit for overriding.
 For a native web component implementation, check out [this article](https://css-tricks.com/encapsulating-style-and-structure-with-shadow-dom/#aa-the-best-of-both-worlds) and associated [codepen](https://codepen.io/calebdwilliams/pen/rROadR).